The Betrothed

 The Betrothed (The Betrothed, Book 1) by Kiera Cass

-This was a huge issue at the end of The Selection series, and it seems to have continued into this one.
-For further elaboration, see my review of The Crown.
+This problem plagued the end of The Selection series, and sadly, it continues here.
+For more on this, see my review of The Crown.

-The bottom line is that Hollis is boring and bland, and I don’t care about her.
-Delia Grace is easily the best character, simply because she's the most developed.
-In a single chapter you learn more about her than you do about Hollis throughout the entire book.
-She has much more personality, depth and drive than Hollis, who is just a blank slate of a character.
-Hollis has no personality, no nuances, nothing to make her stand out in a memorable way other than just being the main character.
-Which highlights another trend that continued from the end of The Selection, in that we're given another main character with no goal or purpose.
+Bottom line: Hollis is boring and bland.
+I don’t care about her.
+Delia Grace is easily the standout character, simply because she's the most developed.
+In just one chapter, you learn more about Delia than you do about Hollis throughout the entire book.
+Delia has personality, depth, and drive.
+Hollis?
+She’s a blank slate with no nuance or memorable qualities besides being the main character.

-The ending is The Betrothed's saving grace (the fact that I like the ending probably says more about me than it does the book 😈).
-In an attempt to keep this spoiler free, I will simply say that the book ends on a tragedy.
-But in terms of character development, it's the best thing that could've happened πŸ‘πŸ‘πŸ‘πŸ‘πŸ‘.
-Our main character has now gone through a tragedy, she now has a defining moment that is unique to her, one that should shape her for years to come (SHOULD).
-Equally as important, Hollis no has motivation and purpose going into the next book.
+Speaking of the ending, it’s The Betrothed’s saving grace.
+(That I liked it probably says more about me than the book 😈.)
+So not to spoiling anything, I’ll just say the book ends on a tragedy.
+But in terms of character development, it's the best thing that could've happened.
+Hollis has finally faced a defining moment unique to her, one that should shape her for years to come (should).
+More importantly, she now has real motivation and purpose going into the next book.

 Previous